-The Boxster ruled the roost when it comes to handling for years, and the 718 continues where its predecessor left off.
+When it comes to handling, the Boxster has ruled the roadster roost for years, and the 718 continues where its predecessor left off.
 In fact, it's better than ever at tackling corners and putting a smile on your face.
 A key part of that is the mid-engined layout, which puts most of the weight between the wheels, and this helps the Boxster feel balanced and poised at all times.
-Its steering is borrowed from the 911 Turbo, and while not dripping with feedback, it's quick, direct, beautifully weighted and delivers enough feedback to keep you on top of the action.
+Its steering is borrowed from the 911 Turbo, so it's quick, direct, beautifully weighted and delivers enough feedback to keep you on top of the action.
 On a dry road, the Boxster has tremendous grip and body control, and because it stays so composed, with little body roll, you have total confidence when flinging it into a tight hairpin.
 If you want an even sharper driving experience, you can opt for a lowered, adaptive suspension set-up, which drops the ride height by 10mm, or the 'Sport' chassis, which is 20mm lower and considerably firmer when placed in its sportier settings.
-As standard, though, the 718 rides superbly, cushioning the driver from the worst bumps and suffering from none of the flex or wobble you can get in less stiff open-top cars.
-It also has excellent high-performance brakes, and if you do decide to turn the traction control off, its turbocharged engine can bring the rear axle into play more easily than it used to.
+As standard, though, the 718 rides superbly, cushioning the driver from the worst bumps, and it doesn't suffer from as much flex or wobble as you can get in less rigid open-top cars.